-Ms. Agamalian is excited to be a part of the Catalyst Public Schools team.
-When she is not at the school you can find her riding horses or spending time with my partner and our dog playing at the local dog parks.
+Ms. Agamalian is excited to be at Catalyst Public Schools.
+When she is not at the school you can find her riding horses or spending time with her partner and their dog playing at the local dog parks.

 As an AmeriCorps member, Ms. Agamalian spent her service year in two Seattle elementary schools providing support to the scholars and their families as well as small group reading and math interventions.
 When she completed her service year, she thought her calling was to be a social worker but she came to the conclusion that her passion is in special education and supporting scholars to be the best learners they can be.

 In December of 2017, Ms. Agamalian received her Bachelor of Science degree in Psychology with a minor Special Education from the University of Oregon.
-She has recently started working towards a Master’s degree in Special Education through Grand Canyon University.
+She recently Graduated with her Master’s degree in Special Education through Grand Canyon University.